Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 The expected state of LastDiscoveryStatus is *DiscoverOK* for all components with the exception of the BMC for ncn-m001 which is not normally connected to the site network and expected to be *HTTPsGetFailed*.
 If the test fails due to two or more endpoints not having been discovered successfully, the following additional steps can be taken to determine the cause of the failure:

 ##### HTTPsGetFailed

-1. Check to see if the failed xname responds to *ping*.
+1. Check to see if the failed xname responds to the *ping* command.
 If not, then the problem may be a network or hardware issue.
 ```
 ncn# ping -c 1 <xname>
 ```
-2. Check to see if the failed xname resolves using nslookup.
+2. Check to see if the failed xname resolves using the *nslookup* command.
 If not, then the problem may be a DNS issue.
 ```
 ncn# nslookup <xname>
 ```